digital-methods/genderpaygap/page2.md

 <iframe src="https://documents.cortext.net/a269/a269cab1006094d9789290d01d4bb2a6/73591/vislda.html
 " frameborder="0" style="overflow:hidden;border:1px solid #DDDDDD;" width="1200" height="800" allowfullscreen></iframe> <br />
-<font size="2"> Specifics: We produced an intertopic distance map displaying 5 topics (the first attempt, with 10 topics was inconclusive with regards to readability of the data’s topic modelling).  </font> <br />
+<font size="2"> Specifics: We produced an intertopic distance map displaying 5 topics (the first attempt, with 10 topics was inconclusive with regards to readability of the data’s topic modelling).  </font> <br /> <br />

 <p> This map is informative regarding the proportion of speech in the comments carrying on the substance of the topic of the gender-pay gap (topic 1,2 and 4) and speech that is not very substantial, leaning towards trolling or youtube networking/jargon (topic 2 and topic 5). </p>